peppertech/JavaMagazineSample/README.md

 grunt bowercopy
 ```

-To build and run the application in a browser type:
+To build and run the application in a browser type

 ```
 grunt build